Namibnat/Namibnat/README.md

-### Hi, I'm Vernon, an aspiring Python/Django developer
+### Hi, I'm Vernon, an aspiring developer

 I've been a hobby programmer since my early childhood, coding with BASIC way back in the 80s, but thus far my career has always been in tourism, with a big focus on leading guiding teams and training guides in Namibia.
-I recently resigned from [AndBeyond Sossusvlei Desert Lodge][sossus-desert-lodge], perhaps Namibias top lodge, where I have been working with the guiding team.
+I recently resigned from [AndBeyond Sossusvlei Desert Lodge][sossus-desert-lodge], perhaps Namibia's top lodge, where I have been working with the guiding team.

 Right now I'm working full time on developing my coding skills to the level where I can enter the industry as a software developer.
 The reason I'm doing it now is due to Covid which shut down the tourism industry for a while in Namibia.
 I've been wanting to make this transition for a long time, but my job has been all-consuming, working long hours with few breaks.
-So, the lockdown was a gift to finally get down to learn deeply.
+So, the lock down was a gift to finally get down to learn deeply.

 I'm planning to move to the UK (I'm British, at least by passport), where I'll stay with family until I find work.
 My plan currently is to move around mid-October this year (2020), and hope to find work in the West Midlands area.